rdanyliw/draft-danyliw-replace-ftp-pointers/draft-danyliw-replace-ftp-pointers.md

 # Introduction {#intro}

-In CY2021Q1, after community consultation, it was decided to retire the IETF FTP service running at ftp.ietf.org, ops.ietf.org and ietf.org {{FTP-RETIREMENT}}.
+After community consultation in late 2020, it was decided to retire the IETF FTP service running at ftp.ietf.org, ops.ietf.org and ietf.org {{FTP-RETIREMENT}}.
 Appendix B of {{FTP-RETIREMENT-PLAN}} identified 30 RFCs published in the IETF and IAB streams between 1997-2006 that had at least one explicit or inline reference to a URI pointing to the IETF FTP service.
-To ensure that the materials referenced using the IETF FTP service can still be found, this document formally updates the subset (25) of these documents, which have not been updated by other documents, with HTTPS URIs to the same materials.
+To ensure that the materials referenced using the IETF FTP service can still be found, this document formally updates those RFCs that had not been updated by other documents with HTTPS URIs to the same materials.

 {{updates}} enumerates each of the affected RFCs and provides replacement text.